saralenzi/rbsolve/README.md

 SPEED = FREE SLIP / NO SLIP (NO SLIP default mode).

 TEMPERATURE = Dirichelet conditions (FIXED VALUES) or Neumann conditions (FLUX / NO FLUX) are available.
+(if you want to use FIXED FLUX, define both Dirichelet AND Neumann conditions!)

 _Pressure = a mean pressure gradient is defined.